The Science of Sulfates: Is SLS harmful?

 Table of Contents

-However, there is no evidence or conclusive experimentation to back up the claim, many sulfate-free shampoos use this as a promotional tactic for health-conscious customers to purchase their product instead.
-There is no link between sulfates and cancer.
+However, there is no evidence or conclusive experimentation to back up the claim.
+Additionally, many sulfate-free shampoos use this as a promotional tactic for health-conscious customers to purchase their product instead.
+Here’s the truth: there is no link between sulfates and cancer.

-So What’s The Deal With Sulfates
+So What’s The Deal With Sulfates?

-Yet, there are many shampoos which include health benefits that override any negative effects this detergent can have on the scalp.
-For example, Degrease and Hydrate are both moisture control shampoos which balance the sebum secretion levels in the right direction, which is what produces the natural oils for your hair.
+Yet, there are many shampoos which yield health benefits that override any negative effects this detergent can have on the scalp.
+For example, Degrease and Hydrate Shampoos from Maple Holistics are two moisture control shampoos.
+These products work by balancing the sebum secretion levels in the necessary direction to produce the healthy amount of natural oils for your hair.

-Cosmetics Products That Might Use Sulfates
+Cosmetic Products That Might Use Sulfates

 The Importance of Using Safe Shampoo